Can you earn money while in Kenya?

 What do you actually do when volunteering there?

 Pete heads up the community development arm of BeyondWater.
-He is often found in different places around Kenya helping groups such as schools and orphanages who need advice on how to improve their sanitation and agricultural environments.
+He is often found in different places around Kenya helping groups such as schools and communities who need advice on how to improve their sanitation and agricultural environments.

 Can we come to visit?